k-cyero-ryu/BodyTrainer/FOOD_DATABASE_GUIDE.md

 - Condiment
 - Supplements

-**Note:** You can create new categories by simply using a new category name.
+**Note:** If you create a new category, you must also register it in the dropdown selector (see Step 7 below).

 ---